dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 weight: 1
 ---

->>NOTE: The CSM Operator is currently in tech-preview and is not supported in production environments.
+>>NOTE: The Dell CSM Operator is currently in tech-preview and is not supported in production environments.
 It can be used in environments where no other Dell CSI Drivers or CSM Modules are installed.

 The Dell CSM Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers and CSM Modules provided by Dell for various storage platforms.
 This operator is available as a community operator for upstream Kubernetes and can be deployed using OperatorHub.io.
 The operator can be installed using OLM (Operator Lifecycle Manager) or manually.